 In the interim, I’m an adviser to the Professional Triathlon Union, and to the Executive Director of TriEqual, the womens triathlon equality organization.
 I’m available for consulting on open source; security; and general technology strategy.

-I am a Senior Distinguished Engineer in software engineering at Dell in Round Rock, Texas.
+Previously, I was a Senior Distinguished Engineer in software engineering at Dell in Round Rock, Texas.
 Formerly I was Director of Systems Engineering.
 At Dell my first position was that of chief software architect, overseeing a number of projects in the software, firmware and embedded management areas.
 In 2012, I moved to the newly formed Dell Global Software Group, to work for the Chief Technology Officer.
-Currently I’m working on and responsible for the integration of the Research and Development team at Quest Software, a Dell acquisition.
+My projects included the integration of the Research and Development team at Quest Software, a Dell acquisition.